pschiffmann/zone_di.dart/README.md

 > Scope supports nested scopes; overload or add additional values at each level.

-Authors: Philipp Schiffmann <philippschiffmann93@gmail.com>
-     S. Brett Sutton

-Scope is a reimagining of Philipp's zone_id package.
-All credit goes to Phillipp's original implementation without which Scope wouldn't exist.

 The best way to understand Scope is with an example: